 The day we leave, we will uncover clues to reveal where we are going and what we will be doing.
 The entire trip, from ministries to outreaches, will be revealed through clues and challenges.
 In the past, missionaries have been to South Africa, Cambodia, Thailand, China, the Philippines, Italy, France, and England.
 Yet while this trip will be exciting and adventurous, the true heart of the trip will be in telling the world about Christ.

 In order to participate on this trip I must raise $3500 by May 11th.
 Mr. and Mrs. Smith, would you be one of sixty people to make a one-time contribution of $60 to help me reach this goal?
 Your contribution would be greatly appreciated; not only by me, but also by countless people who have yet to know the name of Christ.
-Please include my ID # 021 in the memo line, rather than my name.
-This will ensure that the money will be credited to my account!
 Thank you so much for your time and your prayers.